 The science is this: if you have fear or cultural stigmas around birth, you will be tense.
 Tension causes you and your baby to be in fight or flight, and can cause other symptoms, like sub-par birthing position.

 If you treat the fear and learn to relax through the use of self-hypnosis, you can get into your “lizard brain“.
 Your lizard brain is where the most instinctual processes of our brain happen, birth included.
-With relaxation, you can reach a place where you are preventing further pain caused by being in your feeling or thinking brains and experiencing fear.
+With relaxation and healthy mindfulness, you can reach a place where you are preventing further pain caused by being in your feeling or thinking brains and experiencing fear.

 Preventing the Ring of Fire & Tearing